 In line with the renewed findings, the paper further outlines recommended actions for policy makers, regulators and manufacturers to protect the health of vulnerable workers in the sector.

 If you would like to learn more about tackling air pollution in the workplace, watch our virtual seminar: Every Breath We Make – Ensuring Healthy Air for Manufacturing.
 We have developed a short, digestible policy briefing series called Bitesize, which captures the key points raised in the White Paper.
-There will be four in the series.
-Bitesize 1: Situation and Bitesize 2: Health are downloadable now.
+There are four in the series:

 This Bitesize brief addresses the challenges of tackling workplace air pollution.
 It is the first of four within the Clean Air Workplaces Bitesize series, which supplements the White Paper, ‘With Every Breath We Make: Ensuring Healthy Air for Manufacturing Workers’